 After admission to the research track, students are expected to deliver the following documents:

-Due either 1) the end of the MUSE program if the student participates as a rising junior; or 2) by the 8th week of the first fall semester in the program if a MUSE award is not received for the first summer.
+Due either 1) the end of the summer program if the student participates as a rising junior; or 2) by the 8th week of the first fall semester in the program if a summer award is not conducted for the first summer.

 - Specific Aims (1 page)